 The diagnosis of ADHD involves the gathering of information from several sources, including school, caregivers, and parents.
 The health care provider will consider how a child's behavior compares with that of other children the same age.

-The health care provider will also do a physical exam to look for any medical problems that may affect a child's behavior.
+The health care provider will do a physical exam to look for any medical problems that may affect a child's behavior.
+A child may also be given neurological testing and/or a noninvasive brain scan.

 ADHD in adults is diagnosed using a similar process.